 The characters on stage are all real.
-I spoke to Clive Carter (London’s original Claude) who told me about the time he spent with Claude Elliott who was elected mayor of Gander in 1996, a post he was in for 21 years.
+For example, Claude Elliott was elected mayor of Gander in 1996, a post he was in for 21 years.
 Like he does in Come From Away, Mayor Claude starts his days by going down to the local bar in town to keep in touch with the townspeople.
 And yes, he really was fighting with school bus drivers who came off the picket lines in order to help transport the thousands of passengers who arrived in Gander on 9/11.
 Claude was instrumental in orchestrating efforts across Gander and the rest of Newfoundland throughout that week.

 Above all, the diverse ensemble proves the essence of community and how supporting each other allows us to overcome troubles.
 What struck me most was the devastation that we witnessed of one character, a mum waiting to hear from her son and the unknown consumed every moment of her being.

 The unique Newfoundland accent deserves a special mention.
 It is where multiple accents collide and sounds like a mix of Irish, Scottish English and American.
 Not easy to master!
-The cast all receive accent coaching over video calls with Dialect Coach Joel Goldes from California on a regular basis and as Clive Carter told me, it is like having a gym workout for the voice.
+The cast all receive accent coaching over video calls with a Dialect Coach on a regular basis and as Clive Carter told me, it is like having a gym workout for the voice.